 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Funding Amounts: Approx. $30,000 per award; ~10 awards; initial funding period up to 1 year with possible renewals for up to 5 years
+Funding Amounts: ~$30,000 per award; ~10 awards; initial funding for 1 year, renewable for up to 5 years (contingent on federal funds)

-Summary: Supports rural and tribal North Dakota communities in creating community gardens to improve health, nutrition, well-being, and local collaboration.
+Summary: Funds rural and tribal North Dakota communities to develop collaborative, sustainable community gardens that improve health, nutrition, and social connection.